Quartinal/Baghdad/README.md

   Fifth, set the first `Custom name servers` value to `52.207.185.90`.

 **(f**
-  Sixth, you'll see a link in the normal school district login window that says `Visit this network's sign-in page`.
+  Sixth, you'll see a link in the normal district login window that says `Visit this network's sign-in page`.

 **(g**
   Once you see the sign-in page with a black background, click on the link `Webview link for tests`.